 Public Speaking Skills

-This is aimed at capturing the attention of the audience so that they can keep listening.
+This is aimed at capturing their attention.
+If you do this from the beginning, the audience will keep listening.

-Gives your listeners the key information you want to pass to them.
+This is where the content or information you want to pass to them goes.

 This enables listeners to make a decision.
 It should be an emotional ending with a call to action.

 Tip: People have a lot of distractions especially mobile phones that they are addicted to.
-Your introduction should be powerful enough to make your audience look up from their phones.
+Your introduction should be strong.
+Make them look up from their phones.

 - The causes of environmental degradation.